-Kyo Maclear is a novelist, essayist and children’s author.
-She was born in London, England and moved to Toronto at the age of four with her father (a foreign correspondent and documentary filmmaker) and mother (a painter and art dealer).
+Kyo Maclear is an essayist, novelist and children’s author.
+She was born in London, England and moved to Toronto at the age of four with her British father (a foreign correspondent and documentary filmmaker) and Japanese mother (a painter and art dealer).

 She is represented by Jackie Kaiser of Westwood Creative Artists.